 It’s been a quiet week on this blog and for that, I apologize.
 Life has a way of catching up to us and it doesn’t help that I decided to take on the task of entering a contest at the very last minute.
-I took a quick break from convention prep to try for the OnAngels Magazine art & literature contest, where they have promised to match the prize money for a charity or college department.
+I took a quick break from convention prep to try for the OnAngels Magazine art & literature contest, where they have promised to match the prize money for a charity or college department, and I honestly love the school fundraising ideas they have.
 It was an opportunity I couldn’t miss.
 If you’re curious to see my entries for it, you can spy me at the bottom of the entrants page.

 Now, it’s back to the grind, and back to flailing and trying to get things done for Dragon Con and AWA!
 All while still keeping up with deadlines and commissions.
 The lists continue to shrink and evolve and look something like this now: